UPDATED – March 2021 – Now featuring 73 marketing tools for startups!

 If you’re au fait with marketing jargon, you’ll probably know all too well that ‘content is king.’
 If you’re not the next William Shakespeare or J K Rowling, fear not.
 Here are some creative tools to help you generate and share exceptional, engaging content:

-19. Canva: a visual content tool that you can use to create anything from banners to social media images.
-Kind2, which makes soap free and PH balanced shampoo and conditioner, Coffee and Kin, which makes compostable coffee capsules, and Vegan Apron which makes vegan recipe boxes all swear by it!
+24. Canva: a visual content tool that you can use to create anything from banners to social media images.
+Kind2, which makes soap free and PH balanced shampoo and conditioner, and Coffee and Kin, which makes compostable coffee capsules, both swear by it!

 Analytics and data